LumenPrima/trunkr-monitor/docs/Installation.md

 - Minimum terminal height: 24 lines recommended
 - Network connectivity for MongoDB access
 - Sufficient CPU for real-time updates

+## Deployment Options

+The system can be deployed in several configurations:

+### 1. All-Local Setup
+- MongoDB running locally
+- Faster Whisper Server running locally
+- Monitor application running locally
+- Best for development and testing

+### 2. Distributed Setup
+- MongoDB on a dedicated server
+- Faster Whisper Server on a separate machine (especially for GPU support)
+- Monitor application on user workstations
+- Better for team environments

+### 3. Cloud Setup
+- MongoDB Atlas for database
+- Cloud-hosted Whisper API
+- Monitor application running locally
+- Suitable for scalable deployments

+Choose the setup that best matches your needs and resources.

 ## Installation Steps